datarefuge/workflow/README.md

 *We recommend that a Researchers and Harvesters (see below) work together in pairs, as much communication is needed between the two roles.
 In some case, one same person will fulfill both roles.*

 ### 3. [Harvesters](harvesting-toolkit)
-Harvesters take the "uncrawlable" data and try to figure out how to capture it.
+Harvesters take the "uncrawlable" data and try to figure out how to actully capture it based on the recommendations of the Researchers.
 This is a complex task which can require substantial technical expertise, and which requires different techniques for different tasks.
 Harvesters should see the included [Harvesting Toolkit](./harvesting-toolkit) for more details and tools.

 ### 4. [Checkers](checking.md)
 Checkers inspect a harvested dataset and make sure that it is complete.
 The main question the checkers need to answer is "will the bag make sense to a scientist"?
 Checkers need to have an in-depth understanding of harvesting goals and potential content variations for datasets.